waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

-# 3. Stages in Version controlling using Git (Modify, Stage, & Commit)
+# 3. Stages in Version Controlling Using Git (Modify, Stage, & Commit)
 <p>a.
 Modify - This involve changing and saving your codes.</P>
 <p>b.
 Stage - Before a modified code can be tracked or commited, it has to be stagged.
 Use the following commands to stage your codes:</P>
   <p><b>git add fileNmae</b>  or <b>git add . </b>  (to stage more than one file).</P>